Experts in covering pre-existing medical conditions

 Check official travel advice

-Pick a destination that suits your travel style
+Pick a destination that excites you

+Travelling outside school holidays means quieter airports, lower prices, and a more relaxed experience all around.
 Spring and autumn can be ideal for milder weather in popular European spots and are often still warm enough for outdoor dining and sea swims.

-Plan around how you want to spend your time
+Plan around how you want to feel

 Getting ready to travel

-A bit of preparation now can make things simpler while you’re away – and help avoid that last-minute rush the night before your flight.
+A bit of preparation now can make things simpler while you’re away, and help avoid that last-minute rush the night before your flight.

 Sort your medication early

 Many travellers with medical conditions order prescriptions at least two weeks ahead.
 Bring enough for your whole trip, plus a few extra days in case of delays.
+Keep medication in its original packaging, with a copy of your prescription or GP letter if you’re travelling with anything restricted.

 Get your documents in order